aws/aws-emr-containers-best-practices/content/outposts/emr-containers-on-outposts.md

 Apply the aws-auth-cm config map listed on the documentation page to allow the nodes to join the cluster.

 ### Register cluster with EMR Containers
-Once the EKS cluster has been created and the nodes //docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up.html).
-Since the cluster is already setup, only the following steps need to be performed:
+Once the EKS cluster has been created and the nodes registered with EKS control plane, the [following steps](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/getting-started.html) need to be performed:

 * Enable cluster access for Amazon EMR on EKS
 * Enable IAM Roles for Service Accounts (IRSA) on the EKS cluster